LilianaYL/ID2223_Project/README.md

 ## Dashboard

+The dashboard is made with Github Page using a markdown file.
+The forecasts of exchange-rate made by both model are shown as plotted graphs.
+The graph of 1-day hindcast is also included in the dashboard.

-The UI that shows the value of the predictions is available at:
+The UI that shows the value of the predictions is available at: https://lilianayl.github.io/ID2223_Project/

 ## Technologies